philhawksworth/hawksworx.com/README.md

 To develop the site locally, run:

 - `npm run watch` to monitor and regenerate all Sass code automatically
-- `hugo server --disableFastRender` to monitor and rebuild the entire site automatically (and relosd the local site)
+- `hugo server --disableFastRender` to monitor and rebuild the entire site automatically (and reload the local site)

 ## other commands

-`npm run cards` at the end of the build processv (`npm run build`) but can be invoked separately of desired.
+`npm run cards` at the end of the build process (`npm run build`) but can be invoked separately of desired.
 This generates image assets based on a special "card" output format for every page in the site.
 The images are copied to the `dist/images` directory and are referenced as an Open Graph asset in each page in order to be served as Twitter cards and open graph assets omn Facebook.